grnet/kamaki/docs/library/clients.rst

-    AstakosClient           An Identity and Account client for Synnefo API OriginalAstakosClient   The client of the Synnefo astakosclient package LoggedAstakosClient     The original client with kamaki-style logging CachedAstakosClient     Some calls are cached to speed thinks up
+    AstakosClient           An Identity and Account client for Synnefo API OriginalAstakosClient   The client of the Synnefo astakosclient package LoggedAstakosClient     The original client with kamaki-style logging CachedAstakosClient     Some calls are cached to speed things up

 .. note:: Use ``AstakosClient`` if you are not sure